d99kris/nmail/README.md

 ### client_store_sent

-The field `client_store_sent` indicates whether nmail shall upload sent emails to configured `sent` folder.
+The field `client_store_sent` should generally be left `0`.
+It indicates whether nmail shall upload sent emails to configured `sent` folder.
 Many email service providers (gmail, outlook, etc) do this on server side, so this should only be enabled if emails sent using nmail do not automatically gets stored in the sent folder.

+### smtp_user / smtp_pass

+The field `smtp_user` should generally be left blank, and only be specified in case the email account has different username and password for sending emails (or if one wants to use one email service provider for receiving and another for sending emails).

 Multiple Email Accounts